COSCS340/DnD_Town_Generator/FINAL_REPORT.md

 consisted of Dakota Sanders and Matt Matto.
 These teams persisted until the middle of March, when we decided to ditch the current GUI design.

-From then on, we all had an equal part in the generation and display of the content.
+From then on, we as a team focused on generating NPCs and displaying them.
 Each team members' contributions are as follows:

     Dakota Sanders: Responsible for the help menu and the display menu.
-    Matt Matto: Responsible for the icon, display menu, and bugfixes.
+    Matt Matto: Responsible for the icon, bugfixes, and testing.
     Bert Bashford: Responsible for most of the randomization and test files.
     Ben Johnson: Responsible for application architecture and wizard development.